astropy/astropy/docs/time/index.rst

 method may need to be overridden to validate the inputs as conforming to the format specification.
 By default this checks for valid float, float array, or
 |Quantity| inputs.
 In contrast, the ``iso`` format class ensures the inputs
-meet the ISO format spec for strings.
+meet the ISO format specification for strings.

 ..
 EXAMPLE END